This is another DevOps Project, the idea of this project like the following:-

 What this project do ?

 This can be a simple web app that reads a ‘hello world’ string from the MySQL database.Run a database app.
 Data volume should be persistent.Application from step 1 needs to discover the database from step 2 using Kubernetes native features.
+Database credentials should NOT be hardcoded in application or helm chart code.The application should be accessible from the outside of Kubernetes.Create a helm chart which implements all these steps

-I Choose to use Java as programing language because the springboot framework it’s already defined and easy to use.
+I Choose to use Java as programing language because the springboot frameworkit’s already defined and easy to use.

 Please follow the readme file and everything will working fine without any issue, if you have any question comment below and i will answer